bew-dev/my-react-2/README.md

 ## About

-This is a react boiler-plate that uses webpack, and webpack-dev-server so .
+This is a react boiler-plate that uses webpack, and webpack-dev-server.
 It contains a decent webpack.config.js starter, and some basic layout components/ pages, that follow a pretty good pattern.